10 Myths about Dieting & Weight

 Eating after 7pm will lead to more body fat.

 Truth: While many diets claim that eating at night will cause the body to store more fat because these calories do not get burned off with regular activity, this is simply not true.
 The body needs calories all throughout a 24-hour period, including during the evening.
 In fact, the body digests food and uses calories the same way regardless of the time of day, and whatever energy gets stored at night while sleeping will be used during the following day’s activities.
-It is best to evenly distribute calories throughout the day, starting with breakfast and ending with a snack before bed to ensure that the metabolism remains consistently active, thus preventing overeating and subsequent weight gain.
+It is best to evenly distribute calories throughout the day, starting with breakfast and ending with a snack before bed to ensure that the metabolism remains consistently active, thus preventing overeating and nutritional depletion.

 Dieting Myth #9: